MingmarGyalzenSherpa/ts-assignment-2-car-lane-game/readme.md

 - Ensuring at least one lane is always free for the player to pass.
 - Increasing game speed over time.
 - Fair generation of obstacles.

+## Additional Features

+- can shoot bullets
+- multiplayer
+- score for each player